tmux-plugins/tmux-copycat/video/script.md

 ------
 You can also easily jump over all the matches in the pane scrollback.

 I'll enter file search with prefix control-f again.

-I can move to the next match with n, and to the previous match with uppercase n.
+I can move to the next match with n.

+And to the previous match with uppercase n.

+This jumping over the results is possible for any tmux copycat search.

 4 - Selecting git status files `prefix + <C-g>`
 ===============================================